fedor-goncharov/fbp-nfft-2d-3d/README.md

-## Filtered Backprojection 2D/3D
+## Filtered Backprojection algorithm in 2D/3D

-This is a custom multi-threaded implementation in Octave/Matlab of Filtered-Backprojection algorithms in 2D/3D for parallel beam geometry (note that in 3D data should correspond to integrals over 2D-planes but not 1D-rays).
+This is a custom multi-threaded implementation in Octave/Matlab of Filtered-Backprojection algorithms in 2D/3D for parallel beam geometry.

 The source code was written in Octave 8.4.0 but it should work in Matlab with minimal changes as most of the work is done by a third-party library.